DevExpress-Examples/winforms-pivot-grid-create-the-underlying-data-source-asynchronously/Readme.md

 * [Form1.cs](./CS/XtraPivotGrid_CreateDrillDownDataSourceAsync/Form1.cs) (VB: [Form1.vb](./VB/XtraPivotGrid_CreateDrillDownDataSourceAsync/Form1.vb))
 <!-- default file list end -->
-# How to Create the Underlying Data Source (Drill-Down) in an Asynchronous Operation
+# How to Create the Underlying Data Source (Drill-Down) Asynchronously

 This example performs an asynchronous operation that creates a drill-down data source for the selected PivotGrid cell and gets the operation result - the underlying data source.